 And if such a practice harms young girls for the long-term, doesn’t that suggest your interpretation of the scripture is wrong?
 Doesn’t that suggest you and your congregation ought to take a hard look at this immediately?

-7. “Girls spend only a few hours a week at church, so this practice would not have that much impact on their self-esteem or life.
+7. “Girls spend only a few hours a week at church, so this practice isn’t that big of a deal and would not have that much impact on their self-esteem or life.
 Her home life and what her parents teach her are what really matters.”

 What would you say to a girl whose trusted coach abuses her for an hour a week but others in her life treat her well?